top of page

 What Does a Family Lawyer Do?

-A family lawyer is someone who provides legal assistance on issues such as separation, divorce, child custody, child support, and property settlements.
+A family lawyer sydney is someone who provides legal assistance on issues such as separation, divorce, child custody, child support, and property settlements.
 They can also represent you in court, advise on mediation, and draft legal documents like parenting plans or consent orders.
 In short, they’re there to confirm your rights and responsibilities while guiding you through what can sometimes be an emotional process.

 How Do Family Law Proceedings Typically Work in Australia?